 Regarding weakness, we’ve seen an increase in cases of a rare disorder called Guillain-Barre (gee-YAH-buh-RAY) Syndrome.
 Guillain-Barre is a syndrome in which your body’s immune system attacks your nerves.
 Early symptoms include weakness and tingling in your extremities first, then quickly spreading to the rest of your body.

 We have also seen an increase in stroke patients.
 While most strokes in COVID-19 patients occur early on, we have also seen many delayed strokes.
 This is likely due to the hypercoagulable state (the body’s response during COVID-19 which makes the blood too thick) that seems to last a while.
-I’ve seen a few patients recover from their respiratory symptoms and then suffer a stroke.
+Some patients recover from their respiratory symptoms and then suffer a stroke.
 It seems likely that COVID-19 causes an immediate, increased risk of blood clots and then a similar risk of blood clots that can continue for a longer period after recovery from COVID-19.
 People who are at risk for a stroke before getting COVID-19 may be more likely to suffer a stroke.
 But we also see people who are young and healthy, with no risk for a stroke, have a stroke because of COVID-19.

 It’s difficult not to be concerned about the neurological side effects of COVID-19, because it’s unpredictable.
 COVID-19 can cause no symptoms in anyone, young or old, or it can cause serious neurological complications that people don’t recover from.
 These complications can be delayed for weeks or even months after diagnosis.